jyro-io/sji/README.md

 Julia is a high-performance language for technical computing, and pairs well with the functionality Socrates offers.

-This interface provides an environment where those versed in Julia can hit the ground running.
+This package provides an interface where those versed in Julia can hit the ground running.

 ### Install